 Physician information collected through the peer review process that is submitted to the Commission for the purpose described in this subsection shall remain confidential.

 Q16.
-Please provide information about recent quality assurance activities related to PCI services including results from internal peer review and external review of cases and actions taken in response to concerns raised.
-At a minimum, the information submitted should include: 1) minutes from meetings of committees that address quality issues that pertain to patients undergoing PCI, 2) external peer review reports; 3) documentation of any corrective actions and plans that were implemented; and 4) a description of the results of quality improvement activities and, if available, documentation of the results.
+Please provide information about recent quality assurance activities related to PCI services including a description of the results of quality improvement activities and, if available, documentation of the results.
 Please clearly indicate if information regarding these quality improvement activities can be shared in a public report.
 This is best achieved by providing a confidential version of the hospital’s Certificate of Ongoing Performance application and a non-confidential version, and if applicable, any separate files clearly labeled as confidential.

 **As stated in the instructions for this application, please send any sensitive information pertaining to quality assurance activities only through uploading files to MHCC’s sFTP space.
 Please contact MHCC staff if there are any questions regarding the secure transmission of sensitive information.